mmembrenoh23/church-multisite/README.md

 ## REQUIREMENTS
 - XAMPP or WAMP last version
 - Configure the database user
-- Add database and add the credentials
+- Add database and add the credentials database to config file